 How to Enable or Disable Recall Using the Windows Registry

 If you prefer, you can also turn Recall on or off by editing the Windows Registry.
-Be careful because changing the Registry can affect your system.
+What happens when you edit the Registry?
+Changes take effect immediately and can affect your system.
 It’s a good idea to back up your Registry first.

 Steps to Enable or Disable Recall via Registry